jgawrilo/qcr_ci/README.md

 docker run -p 5001:5001 qcr-causal-impact

 # Can test with the following.
-# this uses a target pouplation as tweets with benghazi hashtag and the full campaign as the control
+# this uses the test_input.json as input
-# the desired metric is emotion - specifically with the sadness band, so output is the casual impact of some event
-# on the sadness in bengnazi tagged tweets.

-./test_api.sh
+python test_service.py

-# this will run a simple causal impact test and display the output returned..see test_output.txt for details.
+# this will run a simple causal impact test and display the output returned..see test_output.json for details.

 #
 ```